Manage Care

 - Manually compile patient data.
 For example, download your Care-Based Incentives Measure Details report from the Provider Portal and compare it to your EHR/paper records.

-This measure allows providers to submit well-child visits billed under the mother’s Medi-Cal ID, as well as visits that were completed during a gap in coverage, from the clinic EHR system or paper records to the Alliance by the DST contractual deadline.
-Visits that were originally billed under the mother’s Medi-Cal ID need to be submitted under the child’s Medi-Cal ID.
+This measure allows providers to submit well-child visits completed during a gap in coverage from the clinic EHR system or paper records to the Alliance by the DST contractual deadline.
 To submit, upload data files to the DST on the Provider Portal.
 To be accepted, data must be submitted as a CSV file.
 Step-by-step instructions are available in the Data Submission Tool Guide on the Provider Portal.

-- Well-visits should occur at the following intervals:
+- Well-child visits should occur at the following intervals:

 Birth (at the hospital) 9 months old 3-5 days (after hospital discharge) 12 months old 1 month old 15 months old 2 months old 18 months old 4 months old 24 months old 6 months old 30 months old See the Bright Futures/American Academy of Pediatrics Recommendations for Preventive Pediatric Health Care for a comprehensive schedule up to 21 years of age, as well as the Bright Futures Materials and Tools.

-- Schedule the next six-month’s visits before the member leaves the exam room or clinic and provide an overview of what is covered during the next visit.
+- Schedule visits for the next six months before the member leaves the exam room or clinic and provide an overview of what is covered during the next visit.
 This ensures the child stays on schedule for the necessary visits.

-- Leverage missed opportunities (episodic and sick visits) to increase preventive services (immunizations) and convert acute visits into well-visits (sports physicals).
+- Leverage missed opportunities (episodic and sick visits) to increase preventive services (immunizations) and convert acute visits into well-child visits (sports physicals).

-- Monitor the Provider Portal reports as a tool to identify members who are due for their well-visit.
+- Monitor the Provider Portal reports as a tool to identify members who are due for their well-child visit.

-- Create a template or use age-specific standardized templates in your EHR to maximize documentation of Bright Futures requirements and trigger reminders for the next well-visits.
+- Create a template or use age-specific standardized templates in your EHR to maximize documentation of Bright Futures requirements and trigger reminders for the next well-child visits.

 - Promote healthy behaviors and assess for risky behaviors to detect conditions that may interfere with physical, social and emotional development.